FreeAndFair/dvl/README.md

 Møllerhøj, Michael Valentin Erichsen, and Morten Hyllekilde Andersen (P3); and Christian Olsson, Kåre Sylow Pedersen, and Henrik Haugbølle (P4).
-Each prototype was built in under one month using an early version of the DemTech Trust-by-Design (TBD) methodology (see below).
+Each prototype was built in under one month using an early version of the Trust-by-Design (TBD) methodology (see above).

-Each prototype includes a short project overview, an architeture specification, an implementation, and a validation suite.
-Different prototypes focused on different aspects of the problem.
-E.g., some focused on networking, others on crypography, etc.
+Each prototype includes a short project overview, an architecture specification, an implementation, and a validation suite.
+Different prototypes focused on different aspects of the problem; e.g., some focused on networking, others on crypography, etc.

-In the following year (Q1-Q2 2012), two students, Nikolaj Aaes and Nicolai Skovvart, developed an entirely new version of the *DVL* which they called "the Aegis Digital Voter List" based upon what was learned from the prototypes.
+In the following year (Q1-Q2 2012), two students, Nikolaj Aaes and Nicolai Skovvart, developed an entirely new version of the *DVL* that they called "the Aegis Digital Voter List", based upon what was learned from the prototypes.
 They used a refinement of TBD for their work and spent six months developing the system.
 Their system is meant to be the foundation for a real, deployable, usable, fault tolerant, secure